 There are many special access arrangements and seasonal climbing restrictions.
 PLEASE REFER TO THE INDIVIDUAL CRAG ENTRIES ON THIS DATABASE FOR FULL DETAILS.

 NB- Pembroke nesting restrictions are complex and vary annually.
 Please check the notice boards in Stack Rocks, Broad Haven South, Stackpole Quay or St Govan’s car parks.
 The PCNPA also produce an excellent annual information leaflet illustrating the restricted areas on a clear map -available at the car parks and Mrs Westons cafe in Bosherston

 This area is an Army firing range, although they do not use exploding ammunition.
 Access is permitted whenever firing is not taking place, which is normally on Weekends, Bank Holidays, and in the evenings (after 4.30).
 The night firing normally occurs on alternate Mon/Wed and Tues/Thurs nights.
 The Range is sometimes open during the week, but it is best to check before travelling.
 Phone the 24 hour help line on (01646) 662367.

-From Easter 2013 Access will be allowed for briefed climbers all year round on non-firing days only.
+Since Easter 2013 access is allowed for briefed climbers all year round on non-firing days only.
 This area is also used for live-firing but has a different arrangement for access to Range East, involving attending a PCNPA/MoD briefing and obtaining a permit to climb.
 Climbers must attend an annual briefing to obtain a valid permit.

 IMPORTANT - LIVE high explosive ammunition is fired on Range West and it is paramount that climbers (and all users) stay away from and DO NOT touch anything metal.
 For the same reasons belay stakes should not be placed.
 If you think belay stakes are required please contact the BMC who can arrange for stakes to be placed in a safe maner.